 - i.
 When an Executive decision is taken by the Cabinet, Cabinet Committees, or Cabinet Member(s), the decision shall be published on the website, and copies of it shall be available at the main offices of the Council, normally within three days of being made.
 All Members and Chief Officers will be sent a notification of all such decisions within the same timescale, by the Committee Services Officer responsible for publishing the decision. - ii.
 The relevant notice will bear the date on which it is published and will specify that the Executive decision may be implemented, after the expiry of three working days after the publication of the decision, unless a "Request for call-in" is made of the Executive decision, by at least two Councillors (who are not members of the Cabinet).
-The "Request for Call In" should state the reason for call-in. - iii.
-Once a "Request for Call In" has been received, the Chair of Co-ordinating O&S Committee will agree which Overview and Scrutiny Committee should hear the call-in.
+The "Request for call-in" should state the reason for call-in and is subject to the approval of the Monitoring Officer in consultation with the Chair of Corporate and Finance Overview & Scrutiny Committee, in accordance with the call-in criteria - iii.
+Once a "Request for Call In" has been received, the Chair of Corporate and Finance Overview & Scrutiny Committee will agree which Overview and Scrutiny Committee should hear the call-in.
 That Committee must meet to consider the request.
-The meeting should take place not later than 15 clear working days after the original publication of the decision.
+The meeting should take place not later than 15 clear working days after the original publication of the decision. - iv.

-- iv.
 It is for the Committee to decide whether to Call In a decision or not.
-The Council does not expect an Overview and Scrutiny Committee to Call In an Executive decision unless one or more of the following criteria applies. - v.
-Where the Committee does decide to call in a decision, the "re-consideration" which is then required must take place at a meeting of the full Cabinet irrespective of who made the original decision on behalf of the Executive.
+The Council does not expect an Overview and Scrutiny Committee to Call In an Executive decision unless one or more of the following criteria applies.

+- v.
+Where the Committee does decide to call in a decision, the "re-consideration" which is then required must take place at a meeting of the full Cabinet irrespective of who made the original decision on behalf of the Executive. - vi.
+Where a decision is urgent and an exception to the call-in procedures is required, please refer to the arrangements outlined in paragraphs 6.7 6.9 and 6.10.